 Moral Care strive to provide the highest quality domiciliary care in Morecambe, Overton, Middleton, Hest Bank, Bolton-le-sands, Silverdale, Carnforth, and surrounding areas.
 Quality homecare in Lancashire & Cumbria.

 You might be eligible for the local council to pay towards the cost of your social care if you have less than £23,250 in savings (called the upper capital limit, or UCL).
-From October 2025 this will rise to £100,000 in savings.
-Exactly how much the council will pay depends on what care you need and how much you can afford to pay.

 The first step is for your council to do an assessment to check how much help you need.
 This is called a needs assessment.
 The needs assessment is free and anyone can ask for one.
 Find out more about getting a needs assessment.
 If you need care, the council will then do a financial assessment to work out what you will have to pay towards the cost of your care.